Stop & Shop: 2010s

-By late 2013, Stop & Shop operated stores in Massachusetts, Rhode Island, Connecticut, New York, and New Jersey.
-Connecticut, Massachusetts, and Rhode Island in particular, have a very strong Stop & Shop base.
+By late 2013, Stop & Shop had a very strong base in Massachusetts, Rhode Island, and Connecticut, with more stores in New York and New Jersey.
 All six of the remaining New Hampshire stores had closed in August 2013, marking the chain's departure from northern New England.
 A few Connecticut stores, in Bridgeport, Hamden, and Orange, also closed during the two subsequent years.

 In April 2015, Stop & Shop started construction of an anaerobic digester at its distribution center in Freetown, Massachusetts, which now supplies 40% of the site's electricity needs.
 In July 2015, Stop & Shop announced the intentions to purchase 25 stores from A&P (which filed for Chapter 11 bankruptcy earlier that month), including A&P's most profitable location in Mt.
 Kisco, New York, and convert all of the purchased stores to the Stop & Shop banner by the end of November 2015.
 On September 22, 2015, the sale of 25 A&P stores to Stop & Shop and 70 A&P stores to competitor Acme Markets was approved by a judge in federal bankruptcy court.
 Most of the stores purchased by Stop & Shop and Acme had been operating under the Pathmark or Waldbaum's banners (A&P had acquired Waldbaum's in 1986 and had bought Pathmark in 2007).
 As of March 2018, Stop & Shop operated 411 stores throughout the three southern New England states, as well as in downstate New York and northern New Jersey.

-In October 2018, Stop & Shop began renovations at many of their Hartford, Connecticut regional stores and began adding new features to these stores including cafes, in-store meat smokers, smoothie bars and taqueria stations.
-A new version of the old logo was also implemented at these stores which will serve as a test market for the entire chain.
+In October 2018, Stop & Shop began renovations at many of their Hartford, Connecticut regional stores and began adding new features to these stores, including cafes, in-store meat smokers, smoothie bars and taqueria stations.
+A new version of the old logo was also implemented at these stores, which would serve as a test market for the entire chain.

 On January 4, 2019, it was announced that Stop & Shop would be acquiring the King Kullen supermarket chain on Long Island.
 Stop & Shop would acquire the chain's 32 King Kullen and 5 Wild By Nature stores.

+2020s

-On April 17, 2020, it was announced that the deal was set to close on April 30, 2020.
-However, on June 10, 2020, it was announced that the acquisition deal had been terminated and that King Kullen would remain independent due to “unforeseen changes in the marketplace”.
+On April 17, 2020, it was announced that the King Kullen deal was set to close on April 30, 2020.
+On June 10, 2020, it was announced that the acquisition deal had been terminated and that King Kullen would remain independent due to "unforeseen changes in the marketplace".

+On July 12, 2024, Stop & Shop announced the closure of 32 underperforming locations as part of a plan to improve the company's finances.
+The company faced serious competition from other nearby grocers and high rising costs, which caused the decision to close some of its stores.
+The 32 closing stores will close on or before November 2, 2024.